Alogani/easy_fuser/examples/README.md

 ## Exploring the Examples

+Each example is a separate crate that can be downloaded and used independently.

 To get the most out of these examples:
 1. Start by examining the `filesystem.rs` file in each example (if present).
 2. Run the examples and interact with the resulting filesystems.